APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 [Oct 25th rally](https://dailybruin.com/2023/10/26/hundreds-of-ucla-students-participate-in-march-walkout-for-palestine)
 Here put student reactions to the chants (reddit)
 And other gathered evidence from other article

+While the antisemitic imagery displayed in Figure 2 might be obvious to some, this is not the case for others.
+Figure 3 shows “MysteriousQueen81” attempting to gamify logic in order to argue the semantics underlying the imagery.
+To which anyone familiar with racist imagery in our art and culture might borrow “ToTheLastParade”’s response in saying, “The mental gymnastics in this post…”

 ## OCR Title VI severity thresholds should be reexamined
 Write here about all the ongoing Title VI investigations.